isadorapimentel/pythonpandas/README.md

 # pythonpandas
-This reposity contais my notebooks where a use pandas to manipulate data.
+This reposity contais my notebooks where I use pandas to manipulate data.